-The server maintains a persistent parameter that indicates whether it is disabled.
-This parameter is persistent across reboot, with no intermediate or volatile form.
+The server has a parameter that indicates whether it is disabled.
+This parameter is kept in memory and not persisted across reboots.
 The parameter can be updated by external entities (that is, other products).
 The parameter is as follows:

 EfsDisabled (Public): A Boolean indicating whether the EFSRPC interface should reject incoming requests and return an error.
 The server MUST initialize this to the default value of false.